tadmccorkle/tadmccorkle.github.io/_posts/2019/2019-12-31-cyclic-redundancy-check.md

 - A generator polynomial of degree 16 (\\(x^{16} + ...\\)), which corresponds to a binary length of 17 bits (_n+1_)
 - A binary CRC value with a length of 16 bits (_n_)

-If you take a look at the [common CRCs on Wikipedia](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#Polynomial_representations_of_cyclic_redundancy_checks), though, you'll probably notice that there are multiple versions of most _n_-bit CRCs.
-To further confuse things, the polynomials can be represented in multiple ways.
+If you take a look at the [common CRCs on Wikipedia](https://en.wikipedia.org/wiki/Cyclic_redundancy_check#Polynomial_representations_of_cyclic_redundancy_checks), though, you'll probably notice that there are multiple versions of most _n_-bit CRCs, and, to further confuse things, the polynomials can be represented in multiple ways.

 The reason for the multiple versions of particular _n_-bit CRCs is because different organizations and applications perform them in different ways.
 The most common difference comes from the use of different generator polynomials of the same degree.
 Even when the same polynomial is used, one application might XOR the final CRC with a specific, non-zero value, while another might reverse the bits of the CRC value after calculations are completed.
 The most common CRCs are typically named based on the person or organization that popularized their use (ex. the CRC-32K named after [Philip Koopman](https://users.ece.cmu.edu/~koopman/)).
 Minor parameter changes (that is, parameters other than the generator polynomial) can be made to improve specific error detection characteristics of a given polynomial or decrease the implementation complexity for a specific piece of hardware; other times, parameters are changed as a matter of style.
 Common parameters that distinguish different _n_-bit CRCs are: